Professor Watchlist

-Professor Watchlist is a website run by conservative advocacy organization Turning Point USA.
-The website lists academic staff which Turning Point believes "discriminate against conservative students, promote anti-American values and advance leftist propaganda in the classroom."
+Professor Watchlist was a website run by conservative advocacy organization Turning Point USA.
+The website listed academic staff which Turning Point believed "discriminate against conservative students, promote anti-American values and advance leftist propaganda in the classroom."
 It was launched in 2016 and had listed about 200 professors by December of that year.

 Responses to the site include the American Association of University Professors and The New York Times raising fears that it threatens academic freedoms by harassing and intimidating staff, conservative magazine National Review describing it as an "irritable gesture" of victimhood by conservatives, and concerns about the safety and welfare of staff following a trend of threatening behavior and communication, including rape and death threats, being sent to listed faculty.

 In December 2016, 1,500 professors and faculty from across the globe petitioned to have their name added to the list in solidarity with academics who had been targeted and intimidated following their listing, with the message that the listed are "the sort of company we wish to keep."

-Turning Point UK also maintains a similar site, Education Watch, which has been described as "McCarthyism in the UK", gaining support from Conservative MP Jacob Rees-Mogg and Home Secretary Priti Patel.
+Turning Point UK also maintained a similar site, Education Watch, which has been described as "McCarthyism in the UK", gaining support from Conservative MP Jacob Rees-Mogg and Home Secretary Priti Patel.
 The Council for the Defence of the British Universities has also called Education Watch "populist rightwing propaganda".

 Sourcing

-Concerns have been raised about the process in which academic staff are listed.
-Professors have reported being listed for any discussion of race or politics, including in academic publications.
+Concerns had been raised about the process in which academic staff were listed.
+Professors had reported being listed for any discussion of race or politics, including in academic publications.
 Julio Cesar Pino, a professor of Latin American history, was added to the list on the basis of rumors that the FBI may have investigated him for having connections to ISIS.
-Lamb, a director of constitutional enforcement and transparency at Turning Point, has described the site as "simply aggregating" professors who have been the subject of news reports.
+Lamb, a director of constitutional enforcement and transparency at Turning Point, had described the site as "simply aggregating" professors who have been the subject of news reports.

+David Carillo, an economics professor at Adams State University, which serves incarcerated students, appeared to be included on the watchlist simply for being an inmate himself.
+Carillo served a twenty-nine year sentence for being a co-conspirator in a gang-related murder in 1993, when he was twenty years old.
+Professor Watchlist provided no information regarding Carillo's political views.

-Campus Reform, a part of the Leadership Institute, and Discover the Networks, a website run by the David Horowitz Freedom Center, was the source for most of the professors initially listed on the Professor Watchlist.
+Campus Reform, a part of the Leadership Institute, and Discover the Networks, a website run by the David Horowitz Freedom Center, were the sources for most of the professors initially listed on the Professor Watchlist.